 What to Do

 For something unique, the starry skies in the Atacama Desert and Elqui Valley are truly a sight to behold.
 If visiting these areas, you'll want to join an expert-led astronomical tour and visit a proper observatory.
 You can also take great daytime excursions from San Pedro de Atacama to visit the Tatio Geysers early in the morning to appreciate the fumaroles before the temperatures warm up.
-After lunch, when the sun is less intense, you can visit the Valley of the Moon and Valley of Death to watch the sunset with a glass of Chilean wine.
+After lunch, when the sun is less intense, you can visit the Valley of the Moon and Death Valley to watch the sunset with a glass of Chilean wine.

 On that note, it's well worth spending a night drinking wine under the stars in one of Chile's award-winning winery accommodations in central Chile, especially in Colchagua Valley, where you'll also find beautiful colonial architecture and a museum showcasing pre-Columbian art and archaeological findings.